teilWERK/ewindow.org/MultiFactory.md

 You just go to the coffee-break area, or to the café, and you can see other people from another space, talk to them, exchange ideas, give and get suggestions on what you’re doing.

+Each ewindow is open all day long between two spaces.
+If there are two persons close to the two windows, they can talk and interact.

 If people want to meet in front of the ewindow, they act exactly as if they would plan to meet someone at the bar:

 A – meet people by chance: you go, take a coffee, and start talking to someone you don’t know, or someone you know and who is taking a coffee at the same time